Today I’d like to share the close association between three different glands in our bodies that produce hormones:

 We also commonly see thyroid issues presenting themselves when a patient’s estrogen and progesterone sex hormones are shifting.
 There are two key times when we see this show up:

 This is because there are lots of changes and fluctuations in the hormonal levels.
-These changes put extra stress on the thyroid, and, as a result, we often will see hypothyroid being diagnosed for the first time around those times of life.
+These changes put extra stress on the thyroid, and, as a result, we’ll often see hypothyroid being diagnosed for the first time around these phases of life.
 This is why it’s essential to have all three of these glands supported and balanced for optimal hormone balance.

 Hormone Testing – It’s Easy!